enzo-project/enzo-e/doc/source/design/design-flux.rst

 (e.g. std::vector, :p:`EnzoArray`, etc.) other attributes need to be
-associated with each collection of flux data, specifically the Block the fluxes were computed on, which Block face the fluxes are associated with, the time interval for the fluxes, etc.  Thus, we introduce a lower-level class *FaceFluxes* to store the array of flux data for an individual face, along with its defining attributes.
+associated with each collection of flux data, specifically the Block the fluxes were computed on, which Block face the fluxes are associated with, the time interval for the fluxes, etc.  For this we introduce a lower-level class *FaceFluxes* to store the array of flux data for an individual face, along with its defining attributes.
+The :p:`FaceFluxes` class is in turn implemented usingt a simple *Face* class that defines the block face on which the fluxes are defined.

 Interfaces
 ==========